CEO, Tesco Ireland

 We’re looking at how we can be more supportive, for example, giving people more flexibility and work life balance.

-“We’re also being more celebratory about diversity and inclusion.
+“We’re also being more celebratory about inclusion and gender diversity in Ireland.
 For example, our company has the largest LGBT+ network in Europe; and we sponsor Pride in Ireland, the UK and other countries.
 That visibility is really positive in my view.”

-Like most women, Daniels has had to overcome various career barriers and is determined to make it easier for those coming up the ladder behind her.
+Daniels has had to overcome various career barriers.
+Making it easier for other women coming up the ladder is essential to her.

 “I have two boys,” she says.
 “I know the juggling it takes, especially when children are young; although that goes for men, too.
 And it’s particularly difficult in retail where hours are long and often demanding.
 “So, we’re looking at how we can be more supportive, for example, giving people more flexibility and work life balance because we know people have family commitments.